For information regarding the logistics and agenda for the strike day, please visit this page: http://uobunison.org.uk/strike-info

-8. Retirement – if you have notified the University of your intention to retire, please get in touch with us before Friday for specific legal advice.
+8. Retirement – if you have notified the University of your intention to retire, please get in touch with us for specific legal advice.

-9. I work in a flexi-time scheme, what should I record for Friday?
+9. I work in a flexi-time scheme, what should I record for the strike days?

 The most important thing is to make sure you don’t get charged for the hours twice so you should indicate your normal working hours for the day in the “other” column, or drop the working hours for the week (if you are able to do this with your local process).
 Avoid specifically stating industrial action as the reason if at all possible and get in touch with us if you need any specific advice.

 10. Can I park on campus?

 The branch do not consider the use of a University car park to be crossing the picket line (as long as you don’t attend work for any time at all on the strike day), though please note we should not demonstrate or picket on campus itself (only at entrances).
 University policies on car parking do not prevent their use by staff who are not working (you just need to display a valid permit at all times and cannot leave your vehicle for longer than 24 hours).